Todd-Estes/protocol-vs-abstractbaseclass/README.md

 # protocol-vs-abstractbaseclass
-Small project differentiating the AbstractBaseClass and Protocol patterns in Python -OOP Concepts (Abstraction, Inheritance and Composition)
+-Small project differentiating the AbstractBaseClass and Protocol patterns in Python

+-OOP Concepts (Abstraction, Inheritance and Composition)